facebook/react-native/docs/IssueGuidelines.md

-Use the following tips when responding to GitHub issues.
+Here are some tips on how to manage GitHub issues efficiently:

 ### An issue is a duplicate of another issue
 Comment e.g. `@facebook-github-bot duplicate #123`.
 This will add a comment and close the issue.